biogeeker/genome_analysis/README.md

-# genome_analysis
+# genome analysis tools
+---

-For genome assembly, annotation, and comparative genomics.
+Here, I recorded some tools for genome assembly, annotation, and comparative genomics analysis when I used during my projects.
+Also, some useful scripts would be included